kkeerthivasan99/AWSS3/readme.md

 2. Install the required dependencies: pip install -r requirements.txt

-3. Configure the agent settings by adding adding the environment variables to [Configuration](secrets.env).
+3. Configure the agent settings by adding the [environment variables](secrets.env).

 4. Now the agent is ready to use.